-- Publish an annual report containing three years of crime statistics and certain campus security policy statements. - Disclose crime statistics for the campus, public areas immediately adjacent to campus and specific non-campus facilities.
+- Publish an annual report containing three years of crime statistics and certain campus security policy statements. - Disclose crime statistics for the campus, public areas immediately adjacent to campus a specific noncampus facility.
 These statistics are gathered from campus security, local law enforcement and other college officials who have significant responsibility for student and campus activities. - Provide Campus Safety alerts pertaining to crimes that have been committed and pose ongoing threats to students and employees. - Disclose in a public campus crime log any reported crime occurring on campus or within the patrol boundaries on the campus security department.
 Campus Safety maintains responsibility for preparing and distributing this report by October 1 of each year.
 The report is prepared in cooperation with other college departments and local law enforcement agencies.
-The Edgewood annual crime statistics can be viewed or copies of the report can be requested via e-mail at: securityandtransportation@edgewood.edu or by calling the campus security office at 608-663-3285.
+The Edgewood annual crime statistics can be viewed or copies of the report can be requested via e-mail at: security and transportation @edgewood.edu or by calling the campus security office at 608-663-3285.

 The Edgewood College CLERY Committee compiles the Annual Security Report.
-Those members include Michael Metcalf (Director of Security), Heather Harbach (Vice President of Student Development and Dean of Students), Matthew Sullivan (Assistant Vice President for Student Development), and Pam LaValliere (Director of Human Resources/Title IX Coordinator).
-This report was completed on December 10, 2020
+Those members include Michael Metcalf (Director of Security), Heather Harbach (Vice President of Student Development (Dean of Students), Matthew Sullivan (Assistant Vice President of Student Development).
+This report was completed on September 15, 2021.

-C. LAW ENFORCEMENT RESPONSE
+B. LAW ENFORCEMENT RESPONSE

 Edgewood College is located within the Midtown Precinct District of the Madison Police Department.
-The Mid-Town District Precinct located at 4020 Mineral Point Road.
+The Mid- Town District Precinct located at 4020 Mineral Point Road.

-The non-emergency telephone number for the Midtown District is 608-229-8200.
+The non-emergency telephone number for the Midtown District is 608- 229-8200.
 Dialing 911 can activate emergency service response.
 The 911 Center will usually dispatch the Madison Police Department in an emergency, but other agencies may respond depending on availability.
 The nearest law enforcement agency to the campus is the University of Wisconsin Police Department located at 1429 Monroe Street.

-Edgewood College has a Memorandum of Understanding (MOU) between the Madison Police Department and the College.
-The MOU delineates the working relationship between the College and the police department detailing cooperation and response to requests for service between the two entities.
+Edgewood College has a Memorandum of Understanding (MOU) between the Madison Police Department and the college.
+The MOU delineates the working relationship between the college and the police department detailing cooperation and response to requests for service between the two entities.